proxmox/proxmox-backup/docs/administration-guide.rst

    snapshot.
 They will be inaccessible and unrecoverable.

-The manual removal is sometimes required, but normally the prune command is used to systematically delete older backups.
+Although manual removal is sometimes required, the ``prune`` command is normally used to systematically delete older backups.
 Prune lets you specify which backup snapshots you want to keep.
 The following retention options are available: